 The school currently has its personal data stored locally via dedicated services held on site.
-Personal data is accessible via 1 servers to 62 desk top computers.
-The information is held securely with personal data backed up from the N drive every 24 hours.
+Personal data is accessible via 1 server to 62 desk top computers.
+The information is held securely with personal data backed up twice every 24 hours.
 The network is only accessible through dedicated password linked to individual members of staff.